35percent/newblog/_posts/2021-06-19-how-southwark-lost-£46-6-m.md

 CITE AYLESBURY?
 FDS?

-A worst case scenario for Southwark is of course a best case scenario for Delancey - clever work by lawyers it could be relieved of paying tens of millions in costs and given its track record - ST story -  Lister
+A worst case scenario for Southwark is of course a best case scenario for Delancey - with clever work by lawyers it could be relieved of paying tens of millions in costs and given its track record - ST story -  Lister

  Worst case scenario - S get land overvalued with Delancey claiming it meets construction costs  - plus £1!
 Delancey's track - record - previous blog